 I also couldn’t anticipate that learning how to knit, crochet, sew, embroider and mend from my mother when I was a child would prepare me for certain experiences later in life.
 During my hippie years, when we made almost everything ourselves—from bread to suede jackets—I embroidered my shirts and jeans, knitted and crocheted gifts, did crewelwork, and used rug hooking to create wall hangings based on Mayan designs.

 It took several decades before I turned to textile art full time.
 What a surprise when I realized there was a long thread connecting my family’s history and my passion for fiber.
 It occurred after a solid career as a writer/editor in different fields.
 One day, it suddenly struck me that there I was, the granddaughter of a man who had worked in the once-famous textile industry of Łódź, Poland, at least a century earlier.
-I had unexpectedly remembered something my father told me about his father: he had a particular expertise of looking at a piece of cloth (most likely woolen) through a loupe to discern how it had been woven and, thus, how a loom should be set up to create a design.
+I had unexpectedly remembered something my father told me about his father: he had a particular expertise of looking at a piece of cloth (most likely woollen) through a loupe to discern how it had been woven and, thus, how a loom should be set up to create a design.
 I never met him, so there was no direct influence; he died of typhus just after World War I. You can read my post about this for Textile Society of America here.

 My creative process is another kind of journey into unknown territory.
-When I manipulate materials, I don’t know what they will become, where they will go.
+When I manipulate materials, I don’t know what they will become, or where they will go.
 I compose in open-ended improvisation.
-The materials, physical sensations and thoughts guide me as I engage with color, texture, line, pattern, shape, and space.
+The materials, physical sensations and thoughts guide me as I engage with colour, texture, line, pattern, shape, and space.
 Curiosity leads to serendipity.

 That’s why I can’t claim to have had a clear idea — actually any idea at all — before embarking on “Journeys into Unknown Territory.”